MattB859/foot-connect/README.md

 # DESIGN CHOICES

--  ## Colour Scheme
+## Colour Scheme

-Bootstrap variables were chosen to keep the colour scheme of the site clean and consistent.

 <img align="center" src="media/foot-connect-pallet.png">

+## Variables

+- Bootstrap variables were chosen to keep the colour scheme of the site clean and consistent.

 | variable | Hex |
 | -------- | --- |